PingOne

 Setting up DKIM

-After you have verified the trusted email domain, you can set up DKIM (DomainKeys Identified Mail).
+After you’ve verified the trusted email domain, you can set up DKIM.
 DKIM authenticates email messages and prevents forged sender addresses.

 Steps

-2. For the appropriate email domain name entry, click DKIM Setup.
+2. Locate the appropriate email domain name entry and click DKIM Setup.

 3. Copy the email trust records.

 If you see multiple regions listed, such as EU-WEST-1, US-EAST-1, US-WEST-1, you should copy the CNAME records for all regions.
-This is required for SES (Simple Email Service) to sign messages, and can also allow messages to be sent from another region if there is a fault in the primary region.
+This is required for Simple Email Service (SES) to sign messages, and can also allow messages to be sent from another region if there’s a fault in the primary region.

-4. Go to your DNS manager, and update it with these copied DKIM entries.
+4. Go to your DNS manager and update it with the DKIM entries you copied.
 Ensure that you add the records as CNAME records, not TXT records.

-5. Return to the DKIM Setup screen and click Verify.
+5. Return to the DKIM Setup modal and click Verify.

 • A yellow exclamation point indicates that the verification check did not succeed.
-In this case, we recommend that you wait one hour and try again.
+We recommend that you wait 1 hour and try again.
 Complete DNS propagation can take up to 24 hours.

 6. Click Close.